A Pirate's Life

 His life on the sea at this point began,

-The years passed as they will and the sailor grew hard
+The years passed as they will and the young man grew hard.

 Freedom came at a rather steep cost.

-When his own son met him – wizened and scarred,
+When his own son first met him – wizened and scarred,

-He swore the boy’s purity would never be lost.
+he swore the boy’s purity would not be lost.

 He told him no tales, sang no songs of the sea,